MircoGanz/th4din/README.md

 approach combined with a **tearing-based system reduction**.

-A Jupyter Notebook to reproduce the test case presented in the publication can be executed by the following binder link:
+A Jupyter Notebook to reproduce the test case, presented in the publication, can be executed by the following binder link:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MircoGanz/th4din/main?filepath=main.ipynb)